deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "Sure!"

 She'd left the hall light on and leaned against the door frame, backlit by it, and Adam had to employ some willpower not to stare.
 She was wearing what looked a lot like one of his t-shirts, a thin white one.
-The shirt itself wasn't blocking any of the light from behind her, and the varying depth of shadow her body made under it was…
+The shirt itself wasn't blocking any of the light from behind her, and the varying depth of shadow her body made under it was...

 He sat up some more and leaned forward to try and hide what the view did to him, discreetly bunching a little more blanket on his lap.

 There wasn't anywhere else to look though, without actually looking away from her.
-If he looked down then he had to contend with her legs, and as for her face…there was an expression there he couldn't really read—a dark and intense one.
+If he looked down then he had to contend with her legs, and as for her face...there was an expression there he couldn't really read—a dark and intense one.

-"Hey, uh…" He said.
+"Hey, uh..."
+He said.
 "You okay?"

 "It's gone midnight." she said.

-"Oh…uh, happy birthday."
+"Oh...uh, happy birthday."

 She looked like she was about to say something.
 Then she shook her head, stepped onto the bed and hugged him.
 "Can I sleep here tonight?"
 She asked.

 He scooted over and she dug herself under the blankets and wriggled into his chest.
 He smoothed her hair out of the way.
 "You okay?"

-"…I just…" She looked up and kissed him.
+"...I just..."
+She looked up and kissed him.
 "It's going to be tough, not having you around."

 He put a hand on the back of her head and held her.
 "That's going to be the toughest bit." he agreed.